SUBJECTS OFFERED AT HOPE SCHOOL

 INTERMEDIATE PHASE (Gr.
 4 – 6)

-English HL, Afrikaans FAL, Life Skills, Mathematics, Natural Sciences and Technology, Social Sciences, Media,
+Learners follow a curriculum that includes English Home Language, Afrikaans First Additional Language, Life Skills, Mathematics, Natural Sciences and Technology, Social Sciences, and Media.

 GET – SENIOR PHASE (Gr.
 7 – 9) (9 Subjects)